illusion0001/illusion0001.github.io/_posts/2021-02-10-t1r-improve-loading.md

 ---
 layout: post
 title: "Improved loading for The Last of Us Remastered"
-subheading: "Make long loading screens a thing of the past."
+excerpt: "Make long loading screens a thing of the past."
 categories: Patches
 tags: tlou ps4 patches
 ---